Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 One practical addition: after AST chunking, each chunk is sometimes augmented with a small surrounding context — the preceding import block, the class it belongs to, or the file's module-level docstring.
 This gives the embedding model enough context to produce a vector that reflects not just the chunk's local meaning but its role in the larger structure.
 The key is that this surrounding context is used only for embedding, not retrieved as part of the chunk text.
 The retrieved text remains the original chunk.

 Sliding window overlap (copying N tokens from one chunk as the start of the next) is useful in prose documents where the narrative flows continuously.
 In code it often makes things worse: the overlap introduces duplicate logic into separate chunks, making embedding space crowded with near-identical vectors.
 For code, the recommended approach is to store a "parent context" chunk separately — always inject the enclosing class signature or module-level import block alongside any function chunk, rather than copying the previous function's body into the current chunk.
-The continue open-source extension uses this approach in its codebase indexing.
+The Continue open-source IDE extension uses this approach in its codebase indexing.

 Retrieval Strategies: Dense, Sparse, and Why Code Needs Both